Canon EOS RP Review

 Sensor & Image Quality

-Much like Canon's "entry-level" EOS DSLR, the 6D Mark II, the new EOS RP is based around a similar 26.2-megapixel full-frame CMOS sensor.
+Much like Canon's "entry-level" full-frame DSLR, the 6D Mark II, the EOS RP is based around a similar 26.2-megapixel full-frame CMOS sensor.
 It's not precisely the same sensor assembly, however, but is indeed extremely similar.
 According to our technical interview with Canon engineers, the EOS RP's sensor has redesigned micro lenses due to the shorter flange back distance used by the RF-mount compared to EF-mount.

-Paired with its 26MP sensor, the new EOS RP utilizes a newer, faster DIGIC 8 image processor (the same one as in the EOS R) compared to the DIGIC 7 seen in the 6D Mark II.
-Despite the newer sensor, however, the ISO range of the EOS RP is identical to that of the 6D II; the native sensitivity range is 100-40,000, but is expandable to a low ISO of 50 and a high up to 102,400.
+Paired with its 26MP sensor, the RP utilizes a newer, faster DIGIC 8 image processor (the same one as in the EOS R) compared to the DIGIC 7 seen in the 6D Mark II.
+Despite the newer sensor, however, the ISO range of the EOS RP is identical to that of the 6D II; the native sensitivity range is 100-40,000, but is expandable to a low ISO of 50 and a high sensitivity up to ISO 102,400.

 Though many advanced full-frame cameras offer higher-resolution sensors, such as the 30MP EOS R and 42MP Sony A7R III for example, 26MP strikes a pleasing balance of detail resolving power and manageable file sizes.
 The EOS RP, despite the entry-level design, offers a couple more megapixels than a number of other "base model" (yet still more expensive) full-frame cameras, such as the Sony A7 III and new Panasonic S1, both of which use 24MP sensors, though such a small difference in pixel count is hardly worth mentioning.